lordtimzki/lordtimzki/README.md

   <img src="https://i.imgur.com/v1laQzW.png">
   </p>

 ### Hi!
-My name is Tim and I'm an aspiring web developer studying Computer Science at UC Irvine.
+My name is Tim and I'm an aspiring iOS developer studying Computer Science at UC Irvine.
-<a>What got me interested into Web Development was the amount of things you can do on a website.
-Promo websites of [anime](https://www.fatestaynightusa.com/) and [video games](https://toarise.tales-ch.jp) are one of the biggest reasons why I want to do **Front-End** Development.
+<a>What got me interested into Mobile Development was the amount of things you can do on a phone, specifically iOS because I am a user of Apple.
 As of right now, I am currently working on my portfolio website.
 Check me out on [LinkedIn](https://www.linkedin.com/in/timothy-dacalos-63149b1b7/)! </a>

 <p align="center">